Protection

 Account Alerts

-In order to help stop potential fraud, we email and/or text your mobile phone when your personal information changes.
+To help prevent fraud, we notify you via email or text when your personal information changes.

 What to Do If You're a Victim

-Fraud doesn't have to ruin you financially, but the sooner you take action, the better.
+Fraud doesn't have to ruin you financially.
+The sooner you take action, the better.
 It is critical to take action as soon as possible if your personal information has been misused.

 • Lock your phone and tablet with a passcode